ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

     response.
 Think of this document as notes to your partner and future self.

-  - It's encouraged, though not a strict requirement, that you keep source code under version control on Github.
-It would ease colleboration between you, your co-founder and potential investors.
+  - It's encouraged, though not a strict functional requirement, that you keep source code under version control on Github.
+It would enhance team colloration.

 ## Deadlines

-Source code and documentation must handed in to two tech-savy potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.
+Source code and documentation must handed in to two tech-savvy potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.